Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: Introduction

-To maximize the advantage of using the tensor calculus in the analytic study of the contact Cauchy-Riemann maps in the present paper, we use the \emph{contact triad connection} the present authors introduced in \cite{oh-wang1} associated to the contact triad $(M,\lambda,J)$: The contact triad connection in particular preserves the triad metric.
+To maximize the advantage of using tensor calculus in the analytic study of contact Cauchy--Riemann maps, we use the \emph{contact triad connection} the authors introduced in \cite{oh-wang1} associated to the contact triad $(M,\lambda,J)$.
+The contact triad connection, in particular, preserves the triad metric.
 We review the contact triad connection in Section \ref{sec:connection}.

-In Section \ref{sec:connection}, we recall further properties of the connection proved in \cite{oh-wang2}, which will enable us to perform tensor computations in an efficient way.

-Denote by $\nabla$ the contact triad connection on $M$ and $\nabla^\pi$ the associated Hermitian connection on the Hermitian vector bundle $(\xi,d\lambda|_\xi,J)$, various symmetry properties carried by the connections $\nabla$ and $\nabla^\pi$ enable us to derive the following precise formulae concerning the second covariant differential of $w$ and the Laplacian of the $\pi$-harmonic energy density function for any contact Cauchy-Riemann map $w$.
+Denote by $\nabla$ the contact triad connection on $M$ and by $\nabla^\pi$ the associated Hermitian connection on the Hermitian vector bundle $(\xi,d\lambda|_\xi,J)$.
+Various symmetry properties of the connections $\nabla$ and $\nabla^\pi$ enable us to derive precise formulae concerning the second covariant differential of $w$ and the Laplacian of the $\pi$-harmonic energy density function for any contact Cauchy--Riemann map $w$.

 The following a priori on-shell equation for the $\pi$-harmonic energy density is the basis of our a priori estimates for the contact Cauchy--Riemann map $w$.
 This on-shell equation is the contact analog to the equation for symplectic manifolds derived by the first-named author in Theorem 7.3.4 \cite{oh:book}.

-\begin{thm}[Fundamental Equation] Let $w$ be a contact Cauchy-Riemann map.
+\begin{thm}[Fundamental Equation] Let $w$ be a contact Cauchy--Riemann map.
 Then

 \end{thm}